First drive review: 2022 Volvo XC60 Recharge plug-in hybrid delivers more range and power

 The larger battery pack and all-electric range is also expected to increase the XC60’s eligible federal tax credit status from the current $5,419 up to $,7,500.

-With the larger battery, electric motor, and increased range comes a feature one can otherwise only find on a fully electric vehicle: one-pedal driving capability thanks to regenerative braking.
+With the larger battery, added power, and increased range comes a feature one can otherwise only find on a fully electric vehicle: one-pedal driving capability thanks to regenerative braking.
 For 2022 the XC60 plug-in hybrid finally gets this feature and Volvo calls it “one-pedal drive” as it does in the 2022 C40 Recharge.

 2022 Volvo XC60 Recharge